Careers360 Logo

 Basic Practices Of Crop Production:Organic Farming, Irrigation, Planting

-Agriculture is an indispensable branch of knowledge that nourishes humanity by fostering the growth of both crops and livestock.
-This art and science of cultivating the earth's bounty involves a harmonious interplay of science and nature, with farmers leveraging a deep understanding of various factors such as crop selection, soil composition, weather patterns, and more.
-In order to cultivate thriving crops, farmers must weigh multiple variables and make calculated decisions to determine the ideal time, place, and methods for planting.
-While ideal conditions are a necessary component, they are not sufficient to guarantee a bountiful harvest.
-The intricate dance of soil preparation, planting, irrigation, and the use of fertilizers and manure all play pivotal roles in determining the success of a crop and ensuring a steady supply of food for all.
+To cultivate thriving crops, farmers must weigh multiple variables and make calculated decisions to determine the ideal time, place, and methods for planting.
+While ideal conditions are necessary, they are insufficient to guarantee a bountiful harvest.
+The intricate dance of soil preparation, planting, irrigation, and the use of fertilisers and manure all play pivotal roles in determining the success of a crop and ensuring a steady supply of food for all.
+Basic practices of Crop Production topics in Biology carry a weightage of 2-3% in NEET and 4-5% in CBSE and other Paramedical Exams.

 Basic Practises Of Crop Production

-The art of growing crops, or Crop Production, is comprised of a series of carefully planned and executed steps.
+The art of growing crops, or Crop Production, comprises a series of carefully planned and executed steps.
 Each step plays a vital role in the ultimate success of the harvest and the production of food, fuel, and other critical resources.
 The following are the core components of a successful crop production strategy:

 • Soil Preparation - Cleansing the soil of weeds and other unwanted materials, followed by tilling and balancing the pH and nutrient levels, sets the stage for optimal plant growth.